Alcohol & Marijuana Sensing

 User interface software packages

-This new redesigned Generation III alcohol and marijuana sensing house arrest bracelet is now available.
+This new designed One.1 alcohol and marijuana sensing house arrest bracelet is now available.
 It is a powerful tool for courts and probation departments as an alternative mode of sentencing due to overcrowded jails.

 Probation departments spend most of their time handling offenders on drug and alcohol related matters.
 We now have the technology to monitor alcohol and marijuana usage in offenders and to provide probation departments with on-line information for each monitored offender.